freedomofpress/encryption-works/encryption_works.md

 ## Anonymize Your Location with Tor

-While your web habits can often be tracked when browsing the Internet, it's still possible to use the web and avoid many types of mass surveillance.
-The easiest way is to use the Tor Browser, a web browser like Firefox or Safari, but it allows you to browse the web while masking your IP address, which is generally an accurate representation of your approximate location.
+While you can often be tracked when browsing the Internet by both private corporations and governments, it's still possible to use the web and avoid many types of mass surveillance.
+The easiest way is to use the Tor Browser, a web browser like Firefox or Safari.
+The Tor Browser allows you to browse the web while masking your IP address, which is generally a relatively accurate representation of your approximate location.

 The software is free and open-source, meaning that it comes with a high degree of trust, and is an adapted version of the Firefox browser.